alphagov/govuk-developer-docs/source/manual/cache-flush.html.md

     fab $environment cache.ban_all

 Once this is done move on to Fastly.
-If you need to do this please speak to the on-call escalation person and they will evaluate the risk and guide you through the required contacts who can action this.
-Access to the Fastly UI is limited to the infrastructure team, and a few senior technical staff.
-There is currently no way to do it via the command line.
+This can only be done through the Fastly UI - the credentials are in the 2nd line store.
+If possible, speak to a member of the senior tech team before doing this, to evaluate the risk.

 Within the UI you reach the purge all functionality.